lucendio/lecture-devops-code/tutorials/02_start-local-virtual-machine/solution/README.md

 vagrant init ubuntu/focal64 && vagrant up --provider virtualbox
 ```

-__NOTE:__ This way, the image that was chosen is implicitly downloaded, in case it is not already available
+__NOTE:__ This way, the chosen image is downloaded implicitly, if it is not already available
 locally.
 To do it manually: `vagrant box add generic/fedora28`

 ```bash